-If you are experiencing a problem with a postal service provider, follow the steps below to resolve it.
+If you are experiencing any problems with a premium rate service, follow the steps below to resolve the issue.

 Step 1: Contact the company

-Step 3: If the problem has yet to be resolved, file a written complaint with EETT
+Step 2: If the issue is not resolved, file a written complaint with EETT

-- EETT does not examine complaints which are either anonymous/unsigned or vague/manifestly unfounded.
+- EETT does not examine request/complaints which are either anonymous/unsigned or vague/manifestly unfounded.